Vonage/vonage-python-sdk/README.md

 We :heart: contributions!
 But if you plan to work on something big or controversial, please [contact us](mailto:devrel@vonage.com) first!

-We recommend working on `vonage-python` with a [virtualenv][virtualenv].
+We recommend working on `vonage-python-sdk` with a [virtualenv][virtualenv].
 The following command will install all the Python dependencies you need to run the tests:

 ```bash
 make install